9 online resources to help you learn to code

 Some classes on Udemy are free while others require a fee, so keep this in mind when choosing which ones you want to take.

 Dreaming of a career in web and app development?
-The training offered on HTML.net could help you get there.
+You could benefit greatly from this free site.

 CodeWars.com is a free platform that’s a little different from the options listed above.
 It’s meant for coders who already have a solid grasp of programming and want to practice by undertaking coding challenges.